hoshikava/port-logging-without-adb/README.md

 ```console
 sh /sdcard/dump_logs.sh
 ```
+After you run this, logs will stored on /sdcard/kv_logs

 ## Notes
 You can modify which inactive block partition you want to put but never do to bootloader partition